Additional Book Information

 Series: NYRB Classics

-by Aleksandar Tišma, translated from the Serbo-Croatian by Richard Williams
+by Aleksandar Tišma, introduction by David Rieff, translated from the Serbo-Croatian by Richard Williams

 Lamian is a survivor, but a survivor of a very special kind.
 He was a Kapo, a prisoner who served as a camp guard in order to save himself.
 But has Lamian saved himself?